 Deal too good?
 I thought so too!

 Why I love my CabinZero backpack?

-When I was approached if I want to review this bag, they came in the right time because I was anyways looking for one which I can use for short trips here in Europe this summer.
-Of course, I already heard good things about CabinZero from before and I am happy to be part of their growing lovers of this backpack.
+When I was approached, if I want to review this bag, they came at the right time because I was anyways looking for one which I can use for short trips here in Europe this summer.
+Of course, I already heard good things about CabinZero from before, and I am happy to be part of their growing lovers of this backpack.

 - A waist strap

 - Not-too-touristy-look (a.k.a doesn’t scream “I’m a backpacker!”)